Find Affordable College Courses

 35 Yearly Graduations

 The 19th most popular school in the country for conservation majors who are seeking their master's degree is Webster University.
 Each year, around 8,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $28,500 per year, while in-state graduate students, on average, pay $13,500 per year.
-During the 2020-2021 academic year, 35 people received their master's degree in conservation from Webster.
-Of these students, 40% were women and 37% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $30,530 per year, while in-state graduate students, on average, pay $13,140 per year.
+During the most recent year for which we have data, 35 people received their master's degree in conservation from Webster.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Webster University conservation graduates who receive their master's degree go on to jobs earning a median salary of $55,058.

 #20